Travelling to and entering New Zealand

 - if your visa hasn’t yet been transferred over to your current passport or the passport you’re using to enter New Zealand.

 Arriving in New Zealand: When and how do I get entry permission?

 Once you arrive in New Zealand with your visa, you’ll need to apply for entry permission at the airport.
 If you don’t already have a visa because you’re from a “visa waiver” country, you show your ETA and apply for a visa and entry permission at the same time when you arrive.

-Getting entry permission usually just involves giving an Immigration Officer your arrival card when you arrive (which you’ll have been given on your way to New Zealand), along with your passport and visa (if you’ve already got a visa) or ETA.
+Getting entry permission usually just involves giving an Immigration Officer your arrival card when you arrive (which you’ll have been given on your way to New Zealand – usually while on the plane), along with your passport and visa (if you’ve already got a visa) or ETA.
 You’ll also usually have to show the Immigration Officer that you’ve got travel tickets out of the country.
-Details of the requirements for travel tickets or adequate money or sponsorship are included in this chapter, see “Temporary Visas: Working, studying or visiting for a limited time” and “Residence Class Visas: Living in New Zealand permanently”.
+Details of the requirements for travel tickets or adequate money or sponsorship are included in this chapter (see: “Temporary Visas: Working, studying or visiting for a limited time” below, and “Residence Class Visas: Living in New Zealand permanently”).